Skip to content

 Tangier Bay, Sunshine by John Lavery

-Lavery was known as a painter of peace and war due to his role as a wartime artist.
-This job involved recording the events of the war, in Lavery’s case World War One, so that they could be saved for the historical record.
+Due to his role as a wartime artist, John Lavery was known as a painter of peace and war.
+In Lavery’s case, this job involved recording war events, World War One, so they could be saved for the historical record.
 For his role as a wartime artist, John Lavery was given a knighthood after World War One ended.

-Sir Lavery was also involved and held an interest in the political goings on in Ireland at the time including the Irish War of Independence as was his wife, Hazel.
-During negotiations over the Anglo-Irish treaty, they gave their residence in London for use by negotiators.
+Like his wife Hazel, Sir Lavery was involved in and interested in the political goings-on in Ireland at the time, including the Irish War of Independence.
+During negotiations over the Anglo-Irish treaty, they gave their residence in London to negotiators.
 He also created a portrait of Michael Collins following his assassination in 1922.
 He named the painting ‘Michael Collins (Love of Ireland)’.

 Sir John Lavery – Is this Ireland’s Favourite Painting?